1. Getting Started

 • Enable digital agreement workflows with e-sign approvals

-Why this matters: Turning requirements into contract-ready deliverables makes responsibilities clear, improves accountability, and sets shared expectations between all parties.
+Why this matters: Turning requirements into contract-ready deliverables improves accountability and sets clear shared expectations.

 4. AIR Quality Tracking + COBie Handover